 - Starting salaries fall between £18,000 and £22,000.

-Jobs in sales and marketing are usually better paid than when working directly with animals.
+Sales and marketing roles are usually better paid than when working directly with animals and often attract commission, in addition to a decent annual salary.

 Income figures are intended as a guide only.